What’s New in npm 5?

 Some of the major changes which I want to hightlight in this article and am eagerly looking forward to are:

-• npm will --save is available by default now.
-See the demo with your own eyes.
+is available by default now.
+See the demo with your own eyes.- Running

-• Running npm while offline will no longer insist on retrying network requests. npm will now immediately fall back to cache if possible, or fail.
+while offline will no longer insist on retrying network requests. npm will now immediately fall back to cache if possible, or fail. --cache-min

-• --cache-min and --cache-max have been deprecated, so, existing npm caches will no longer be used.
+have been deprecated, so, existing npm caches will no longer be used.- A new

-• A new --prefer-offline option will make npm skip any conditional requests for stale cache data, and only hit the network if something is missing from the cache.
+option will make npm skip any conditional requests for stale cache data, and only hit the network if something is missing from the cache. - A new

-• A new --prefer-online option that will force npm to revalidate cached data, ignoring any staleness checks, and refreshing the cache with revalidated, fresh data.
+option that will force npm to revalidate cached data, ignoring any staleness checks, and refreshing the cache with revalidated, fresh data. - A new

 Hopefully, they update their docs quickly with this new update and more users like me will be able to switch or access much of these key features.
 For detailed look into npm5’s features have a look at their official blog post in which they have listed every other breaking change coming with the new release.